Welcome to the PELUX Development Handbook¶

 What is PELUX?¶

 PELUX is an agnostic reference integration platform for building automotive Linux-based systems, e.g. In-Vehicle Infotainment (IVI) systems.
 IVI systems are usually responsible for everything shown in the dashboard of the car as well as the head-unit, which is usually placed in or above the center stack where one normally had just a radio back in the days.

-IVI systems are obviously put into cars by its car maker.
-However, most car makers do not develop the software for these systems in-house, but they contract a large software supplier.
+IVI systems are incorporated in the cars by the car maker, however most car makers do not develop the software for these systems in-house, but they contract a software supplier.
 These software suppliers usually provide both hardware and software as a bundle.

-With such a bundle, the software usually will only work on the specific hardware, and the only one who the car maker can utilize for upgrades or support is the supplier.
-This leads to vendor lock-in, and it is something we believe is bad.
+With such a bundle, the software will usually only work on a specific hardware, and the car maker can only utilize the supplier for upgrades or support.
+This leads to vendor lock-in and it is a process we believe can be improved.

 With PELUX, the car maker can start working on the software directly without the need for specific hardware.
 PELUX works on commodity hardware and for developing UI software or generic middleware there is usually no need for the automotive grade hardware.
 PELUX is modular enough so that once the need for automotive grade hardware arises, it can be easily modified to work with that hardware.

-PELUX being open-source together with readily-available instructions in this handbook, a car maker, or any interested individual, can experiment with the system, build prototypes or simply download and run it.
+Since PELUX is open-source and has readily-available instructions in this handbook, a car maker, or any interested individual, can experiment with the system, build prototypes or simply download and run it.

 - Reference Integration Platform